Sanjay Leela Bhansali: Career

-Early work (1989–2002)
+Early work and success (1989–2005)

-Bhansali began his career as an assistant to Vidhu Vinod Chopra and was involved in the making of Parinda (1989), 1942: A Love Story (1994) and Kareeb (1998).
+Bhansali began his career as an assistant to Vidhu Vinod Chopra and was involved in the making of Parinda (1989) as an assistant director, 1942: A Love Story (1994) as a writer and assistant choreographer and Kareeb (1998).
 However, they had a falling-out when Bhansali refused to direct Kareeb.
 In 1996, he made his directorial debut with Khamoshi: The Musical, the commercially unsuccessful but critically acclaimed film about a daughter's struggle to communicate with her deaf-mute parents.
-The film earned the Best Film (Critics) at Filmfare.
+The film earned 5 Filmfare Awards, including the Filmfare Award for Best Film (Critics).

-He rose to prominence in Indian cinema with a triangular love story, Hum Dil De Chuke Sanam (1999), starring Aishwarya Rai, Salman Khan, and Ajay Devgan, which established his individualistic stamp for visual splendour and creating auras of celebration and festivity.
+He rose to prominence in Indian cinema with the musical love triangle Hum Dil De Chuke Sanam (1999), starring Aishwarya Rai, Salman Khan, and Ajay Devgn, which established his individualistic stamp for visual splendour and creating auras of celebration and festivity.
 The film was premiered in the Indian Panorama section at the 1999 International Film Festival of India.
-It was a critical and commercial success, and won numerous awards including 4 National Awards and 9 Filmfare Awards.
+It was a critical and commercial success, and won numerous awards including 4 National Film Awards and 8 Filmfare Awards.

-Devdas and career influctuations (2002–2012)

-His next film Devdas (2002), starring Shah Rukh Khan, Aishwarya Rai and Madhuri Dixit, was Bhansali's ode to the novel of the same name, which became the highest-grossing film of the year.
-The film also earned widespread critical acclaim and won 10 awards at Filmfare, emerging as the most-awarded film in Filmfare, (tying with Dilwale Dulhania Le Jayenge (1995)).
+His next film, the period romantic drama Devdas (2002), starring Shah Rukh Khan, Aishwarya Rai and Madhuri Dixit, was Bhansali's ode to the novel of the same name, which became the highest-grossing film of the year.
+The film also earned widespread critical acclaim and won 10 awards at Filmfare, emerging as the most-awarded film in Filmfare at the time (tying with Dilwale Dulhania Le Jayenge (1995)).
 At the 50th National Film Awards, it won 5 awards including Best Popular Film Providing Wholesome Entertainment.
 It received a nomination for the Best Foreign Film at the British Academy of Film & Television Awards (BAFTA).
 It was India's submission for the Academy Award for Best Foreign Language Film.
 The film was also screened at the 2002 Cannes Film Festival.
 It stood eighth in Time magazine's "The 10 Greatest Movies of the Millennium (Thus Far)".

-His next film, Black, starring Rani Mukerji and Amitabh Bachchan, broke his own all-time record of Devdas by garnering 11 awards, the highest number of awards ever given to a single film at Filmfare.
+His next film, Black, starring Amitabh Bachchan and Rani Mukerji, broke his own all-time record of Devdas by garnering 11 awards, the highest number of awards ever given to a single film at Filmfare.
 It stood fifth in Time (Europe)'s "10 Best Movies of the Year 2005" among films from across the world.
 At the 53rd National Film Awards, he received his second National Award for Best Feature Film in Hindi.
-Hum Dil De Chuke Sanam, Devdas and Black earned him multiple Best Director and Best Film awards at Filmfare, the latter also received additional Critics Award for Best Film.
+Hum Dil De Chuke Sanam, Devdas and Black earned him multiple Best Film and Best Director awards at Filmfare, the latter also received additional Best Film (Critics) award.
 In 2006, Bhansali participated as a judge on reality TV show Jhalak Dikhhla Jaa alongside Farah Khan and Shilpa Shetty.